Chemical Catalyst in Chemistry

 HCOOH → H2O + CO (presence of Al2O3)

-An optimum temperature at which the efficiency of a catalyst is most marked.
-In Learning chemistry, the catalytic action of enzyme increase with the rise of specific heat but the efficiency falls down after a certain temperature due to the coagulation of the enzyme.
+An optimum temperature at which the efficiency or role of the natural catalyst like enzyme is most marked in chemical science and biology.
+In biological catalysis reaction, the catalytic action of enzyme increase with the rise of specific heat but the efficiency falls after a certain temperature due to the coagulation of the enzyme.